Giannis Mantzourakis: Early life

-Playing career
+Club career

 Mantzourakis began his youth football career with Şcoala Sportivă 2 București where he met Mircea Lucescu who was three years older than him.
 He made his senior debut in Cluj-Napoca the birthplace of his mother playing for CFR Cluj in the Romanian Second Division in 1967.
 Mantzourakis helped his side to get promoted to the Romanian First Division becoming the team's top goalscorer in the 1968–69 season.
 Right after their promotion, Mantzourakis left Cluj to play for Rapid Bucharest.
 In the same year he played for the Olympic team of Romania under head coach Dumitru Teodorescu.

-In 1970, he moved to Greece and played for PAOK FC winning the Greek Cup in 1972 and later he was transferred to A.E.
-Larissa where he spent the most of his career.
+In 1970, he moved to Greece and played for PAOK winning the Greek Cup in 1972 and later he was transferred to AEL, where he spent the most of his career.

-Mantzourakis was signed by Spanish Segunda División side Terrassa in the 1975–76 season, but unfortunately didn't get to play any match.
+Mantzourakis was signed by Spanish Segunda División side, Terrassa in the 1975–76 season, but did not get to play any match.
 In the summer of 1977 he played abroad in the National Soccer League with Toronto Panhellenic.

 He ended his career with Iraklis at the age of 31.